pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 By using DI, components can be easily swapped out and replaced with other implementations, making the application more modular and flexible.
 Additionally, it makes unit testing easier, as dependencies can be easily mocked or substituted during testing.

 DI can be implemented in different ways, such as constructor injection, setter injection, and interface injection.
 Popular DI frameworks in the Android world include Dagger and Koin.

+### How Dependency Injection works internally?

+Dependency Injection (DI) is a software design pattern that helps to increase the flexibility and modularity of software systems by decoupling their components and managing their dependencies.
+DI works by externalizing the creation and management of an object's dependencies from the object itself.
+Instead of an object creating its own dependencies, these dependencies are injected or provided by an external framework or system.

+When using DI, the objects that require dependencies have these dependencies injected into them, typically through a constructor or a setter method.
+The dependency injection framework is responsible for creating the required dependencies and providing them to the object that needs them.

+Internally, the dependency injection framework uses a few different techniques to create and provide dependencies.
+These techniques include:

+1. Constructor injection: Dependencies are provided to an object through its constructor.
+The framework creates the dependencies and passes them to the constructor when the object is created.

+2. Setter injection: Dependencies are provided to an object through setter methods.
+The framework creates the dependencies and calls the setter methods to provide them to the object.

+3. Field injection: Dependencies are provided to an object through public fields.
+The framework creates the dependencies and sets them directly on the object's fields.

+4. Contextual injection: The framework uses information about the context in which an object is being created to provide the appropriate dependencies.

+5. Injection via annotations: The framework uses annotations to identify the dependencies that need to be provided to an object.

+DI frameworks like Dagger, Guice, and Spring provide implementations of these techniques and make it easy to configure and manage dependencies in a large software system.

+## ViewModel

+### How ViewModel survive configuration changes?

+In Android, configuration changes like screen rotation, keyboard availability, or language change, cause the current activity to be destroyed and recreated.
+This can lead to data loss and performance issues if not handled properly.

+The ViewModel is designed to survive configuration changes by separating the UI data from the UI controller logic.
+It allows the data to survive across configuration changes by storing it in the ViewModel instance, which is not destroyed when the activity is recreated.

+When the activity is recreated, the new instance of the activity can access the existing ViewModel instance and retrieve the stored data.
+This is achieved using the ViewModelProvider class, which creates or retrieves an existing ViewModel instance associated with the activity.

+The ViewModel is also lifecycle-aware, which means it is tied to the lifecycle of the activity or fragment it is associated with.
+When the activity is destroyed, the ViewModel is cleared, and when the activity is recreated, the ViewModel is recreated and initialized with the previous data.
+This makes it easier to manage the lifecycle of the UI data and prevents memory leaks.

+The `ViewModel` instance is stored in the `ViewModelStore`, which is a container object that is attached to the activity or fragment's lifecycle.
+When the activity or fragment is recreated due to configuration changes, the `ViewModelStore` persists the `ViewModel` instance, so that it can be retrieved and reused by the newly created activity or fragment.

+This allows the `ViewModel` to survive configuration changes, such as device rotation, without having to reload the data or re-initialize the application state.

 # Android Components